Rompin District: Land

 Federal Route 3 is the main thoroughfare through this constituency.
 Southwards it goes all the way to Johor Bahru; northwards it leads first to the royal capital Pekan, then the state capital Kuantan, then through Kuala Terengganu and Kota Bharu.
 Federal Route 63 is another important route for the constituency; it begins at the junction with highway Federal Route 3 near Kuala Rompin, runs through Bandar Muadzam Shah before ending at Bukit Ibam.

 Public transport

 As with most of eastern Pahang, KTM Intercity does not serve Rompin. rapidKuantan buses also do not serve this constituency at this stage.

+Air transport

+The Lanjut Airstrip is located within the district, adjacent to the Lanjut Beach and Golf Resort.
+It does not have any scheduled flights, and primarily serves for recreational or private use.